The FVSU’ Bachelor of Science Degree in Electronic Engineering Technology is the only one of its kind available in middle Georgia.

 The Electronic Technology Program is accredited by the Engineering Technology Accreditation Commission (ETAC) of the Accreditation Board for Engineering and Technology (ABET), Inc., (www.abet.org),

 To be admitted to the university high school students must have a GPA of 2.25 as well as an SAT score of 430 on Critical Thinking/Verbal and 400 on Math or an ACT score of 17 on English and 17 on Math.

 The EET faculty has established the Program Educational Objectives for the Bachelor of Science in Electronic Engineering Technology at FVSU, and they are given below.
 Graduates are prepared to be practicing Electronic Engineering Technologists with the following attributes:

-- have problem solving skills necessary to succeed as engineering technologies;
+b. have problem-solving skills necessary to succeed as engineering technologies;

-- have awareness of contemporary global issues and a commitment to continuous improvement.
+g. have a good awareness of contemporary global issues and a commitment to continuous improvement

 Electronic Engineering Technology Student Outcomes:

 In order to achieve the EET Program Educational Objectives, the EET faculty has established the Student Outcomes for the Bachelor of Science in Electronic Engineering Technology at FVSU, and they are given below.
 Students at the time of graduation will have:

 a. an appropriate mastery of terminology, definitions, and laws related to analog and digital electrical and electronic circuits and systems;